 6. “Who have you been working with so far to solve this issue?
 Why have they failed?”

-For this, understanding why their existing solution failed to fix the issue is a must.
+Understanding why their existing solution failed to fix the issue is a must.
 It is crucial in understanding how you can take your competitor’s spot by showing your prospect how they won’t come across the same obstacles as a customer to your company.

 7. “How do you evaluate new products?”